How to gift yourself a debt-free holiday

 Guide someone’s sleigh

 Rudolph had the right idea — a temporary holiday gig in the shipping business.
 Why not pick up some extra cash to pad your Festivus gift fund?
-You don’t have to be a reindeer to find work in shipping over the holidays; check out local stores — retailers plan on hiring 500,000 seasonal workers this year.3
+You don’t have to be a reindeer to find work in shipping over the holidays; check out local stores — retailers usually hire seasonal workers every fall.

 DIY instead of IOU

 The web is full of crafty projects, from apple jelly to wacky wreaths, that you can make at home.
-You’ll subtract big bucks from your Kwanzaa gift list while adding a lot of heart.
+You’ll save big bucks on your Kwanzaa gift list while adding a lot of heart.

 Finally, consider applying these saving and spending practices post-holiday season.
-The more you’re able to stash away by changing some simple lifestyle habits, the more you’re likely to have to spend on worthwhile experiences. alternative types of spending this holiday.
-Spend quality time with family and friends.
-Spend a Sunday volunteering at a soup kitchen.
-Spend a few moments in gratitude for the blessings of the year gone by.
-That’s the spending that gives you the most in return.
+The more you’re able to stash away by changing some simple lifestyle habits, the more cash you’re likely to have to spend on worthwhile experiences throughout the year.

 Brought to you by The Guardian Network © 2018, 2020.
 The Guardian Life Insurance Company of America®, New York, NY